Kotlin/coroutines-examples/kotlin-coroutines-informal.md

         .forEach(::println)
 ```

-Then the coroutine resumes a few times to yield the first three lines and becomes _abandoned_.
+then the coroutine resumes a few times to yield the first three lines and becomes _abandoned_.
 It is Ok for the coroutine itself to be abandoned but not for the open file.
 The
 [`use` function](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/use.html)
 will not have a chance to finish its execution and close the file.
 The file will be left open